 Like with regular treatment plans, not every holistic treatment will work and some options may not be recommended for certain patients.

-If you or a loved one has an addiction, consider contacting one of our caring specialists through our website or via phone at 800-609-2774 for more information about treatment and recovery options.
+If you or a loved one has an addiction, consider contacting one of our caring specialists through our website or via phone at 800-609-2774 (Who Answers?) for more information about treatment and recovery options.